Livestock

 Assessing sheep after a bushfire (Agriculture Victoria)

-Drought feeding & management of sheep - guide (Agriculture Victoria)
+Sheep drought feeding guide (Agriculture Victoria)

 Horses

-Horses affected by bushfires (Agriculture Victoria)
+Horses and bushfire (Agriculture Victoria)

-Horses & livestock in emergencies (Agriculture Victoria)
+Horses and livestock in emergencies (Agriculture Victoria)

-Drought feeding & management for horses (Agriculture Victoria)
+Water for horses following fires (Agriculture Victoria)

-Horses & bushfires (Country Fire Authority)
+Horses and bushfires (Country Fire Authority)

 Disposal of livestock carcasses